 - What does “healthy” look like for our business model?

 A Fractional CFO bridges that gap.
-They translate financial reality into decision-making power—and build a system that makes that power repeatable.
+They translate financial reality into decision-making power—and build a system that makes that power repeatable, as outlined in our full fractional CFO benefits and business value analysis.

 What a Fractional CFO Actually Does